La Fortuna, San Carlos: Arenal volcano

-Arenal is often cited by scientists as being in the top 10 or top 20 of the world's most active volcanoes.
+Arenal is often cited by scientists as being in the top 10 or 20 of the world's most active volcanoes.
 La Fortuna is less than 10 km from the 5480 ft peak of Arenal and less than 20 km from the Arenal Volcano National Park entrance, which is west of the peak, whereas La Fortuna is east of the peak.

 Cerro Chato

-The Cerro Chato, also known as the Chato Volcano is a dormant volcano that first erupted 38,000 years ago and last erupted 3,500 years ago.
+The Cerro Chato, also known as the Chato Volcano, is a dormant volcano that first erupted 38,000 years ago and last erupted 3,500 years ago.
 One of its eruptions paved the way for the nearby La Fortuna Waterfall.
 Cerro Chato has two peaks, Chatito (little Chato) and Espina (Thorn), as well as a 1,640-ft (500-m) crater filled with green water.
 At an elevation of 3740 ft, Cerro Chato stands much shorter than its neighbor Volcano Arenal, but this also makes it hike-able.
 However, the trail has been closed for environmental protection, and entering it is considered trespassing.
 Classified as a difficult hike and at times a "climb", it is recommended only for hikers of good physical condition.
 The average hike lasts 5 hours, and can be very muddy when it rains.
 Due to certain minerals in the water, some advise no swimming, however most locals disagree and swim in it regardless.